syncfusion/asp.net-core-docs/aspnet-core/TagCloud/Getting-Started.md

 ---
 layout: post
-title: Getting-Started
+title: Getting Started with ASP.NET Core TagCloud control | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion Essential Studio ASP.NET Core TagCloud control, its elements, and more.
 platform: aspnet-core
 control: TagCloud
 documentation: ug
 keywords: ejTagCloud, TagCloud, TagCloud widget, js TagCloud
 ---

-# Getting Started
+# Getting Started with ASP.NET Core TagCloud

 This section explains briefly about how to create a TagCloud in your ASP.NET Core application.